charlie-hotel/xmpbee/README.md

 - Correct political-ideological orientation toward open protocols

 # Build
 Open it in xcode and press the button.
-Am I signing it ever? probably not lol
+Am I signing it ever? yes! releases on this repo are signed and don't require xattr messing to launch

 # Features
 - It's a native mac application.
 It only uses around 80-200mb of RAM.